-Before joining Foley in 2003, Mr. Berman was group head of Altheimer & Gray’s Government Department, where he co-chaired the firm’s Government Affairs/Public Affairs practice and chaired the firm's Environmental Law practice.
+Before joining Foley in 2003, Myles was group head of Altheimer & Gray’s Government Department, where he co-chaired the firm’s Government Affairs/Public Affairs practice.

-Mr. Berman spent 17 years as an adjunct professor of law at Chicago's Northwestern University Pritzker School of Law, and nearly 20 years as an adjunct professor of urban and regional planning at the University of Illinois at Urbana.
-A field associate for the Brookings Institution’s five-year study of the Community Development Block Grant Program, he was also a research associate at Northwestern University’s Center for Urban Affairs and Policy Research.
+Myles was a field associate for the Brookings Institution’s five-year study of the Community Development Block Grant Program, and he also was a research associate at Northwestern University’s Center for Urban Affairs and Policy Research.

-Mr. Berman is a member of The Economic Club of Chicago and sat on the board of the Chicago Lawyers’ Committee for Civil Rights Under Law, Inc. for 25 years (board chair, 2002), and continues to sit on the boards of the Public Interest Law Initiative (30 years, board president, 2002–2004), and the boards of Business and Professional People for the Public Interest ("BPI"), and the Constitutional Rights Foundation of Chicago.
-Mr. Berman is a member of the Bluhm Legal Clinic Advisory Board at Northwestern University’s School of Law.
-He also serves, pro bono, as a counselor to the Board of Governors of the City Club of Chicago.
+Myles is a member of The Economic Club of Chicago and sat on the board of the Chicago Lawyers’ Committee for Civil Rights Under Law, Inc. for 25 years (board chair 2002), and he continues to sit on the boards of the Public Interest Law Initiative (30 years and board president 2002–2004) and the board of Business and Professional People for the Public Interest (BPI).
+Myles is a member of the Bluhm Legal Clinic Advisory Board at Northwestern University’s Pritzker School of Law.

-A member of Foley’s National Pro Bono Committee and the Chicago office’s Pro Bono Committee, Mr. Berman has been named to Crain’s Chicago Business’ list of “Who’s Who in Chicago Business 2012, 2013, 2014, and 2015.”
+A member of Foley’s National Pro Bono Committee and the Chicago office’s Pro Bono Committee, Myles has been named to Crain’s Chicago Business’ list of “Who’s Who in Chicago Business” in 2012–2015.
 He has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell’s peer review rating system.
-Additionally, Mr. Berman has been nominated by his peers to the 2005 and 2007–2012, and 2015– 2018 lists of Illinois Super Lawyers® - where the 2018 list names him as one of two Illinois Super Lawyers in government relations.
-In April 2015, he was honored by Northwestern Pritzker School of Law’s Student Funded Public Interest Fellowship Program for his outstanding contributions to public service and the legal community.*
+Additionally, Myles has been nominated by his peers to the 2005 and 2007–2012 and 2015–2022 lists of Illinois Super Lawyers®, where for a number of those years he was named as one of only two or three Illinois Super Lawyers in Government Relations.
+In April 2015 he was honored by Northwestern’s Pritzker School of Law’s Student-Funded Public Interest Fellowship Program for his outstanding contributions to public service and the legal community.*

-A frequent lecturer and author, he has chaired several faculties on real estate-related matters for the Illinois Institute for Continuing Legal Education, and has spoken at the American Bar Association’s National Meeting, the Law Education Institute’s National CLE Course, and conferences of the American Planning Association.
-Mr. Berman co-authored a chapter of the Attorney’s Practice Guide to Negotiations, 2nd Edition, (Clark Boardman & Callaghan, 1995).
+A frequent lecturer and author, Myles has chaired several faculties on real estate-related matters for the Illinois Institute for Continuing Legal Education, and he has spoken at the American Bar Association’s National Meeting, the Law Education Institute’s National CLE Course, and conferences of the American Planning Association.
+Myles co-authored a chapter of the Attorney’s Practice Guide to Negotiations, 2nd Edition, (Clark Boardman & Callaghan, 1995).

-Mr. Berman received his law degree from Northwestern in 1983 and his master’s degree in urban and regional planning in 1979 and his bachelor’s degree, cum laude with college honors, in 1974 from the University of Illinois at Urbana-Champaign.
+Myles received his law degree from Northwestern in 1983, his master’s degree in Urban and Regional Planning in 1979, and his bachelor’s degree, cum laude with college honors, in 1974 from the University of Illinois at Urbana-Champaign.

 Professional Memberships and Admissions

-Mr. Berman is a member of the American, Illinois State and Chicago Bar Associations and the Chicago Council of Lawyers.
-He is admitted to practice in Illinois and before the U.S. District Court for the Northern District of Illinois and is a registered lobbyist pursuant to applicable state, county and local laws.
+Myles is a member of the American, Illinois State, and Chicago Bar Associations and the Chicago Council of Lawyers.
+He is admitted to practice in Illinois and before the U.S. District Court for the Northern District of Illinois and is a registered lobbyist pursuant to applicable state, county, and local laws.